Hawaii Water Quality at a Glance

 Frequently Asked Questions

-Is Hawaii’s tap water safe to drink?
+Is Hawaii’s tap water safe to drink in 2026?

 How can I find out about my local water quality in Hawaii?